xarmar/expressMVCstore/README.md

 - How to use the **MVC pattern** to build a website that renders content from a database.

 ## Could be Improved:
 - I chose to use the [async module](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Displaying_data/flow_control_using_async) from a previous [MDN tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs) to handle asynchronous code.
-This was a mistake - the code ended up more confusing because of **callback hell**.
+This was a mistake - the code ended up looking like **callback hell**.
 I plan on re-writing this project in the future with **promises**.